 Remember that to be truly successful in your job-search, you not only need to develop as many job leads from as many sources as possible, but you need to follow-up every job lead.
 Once you submit your cover letter and resume to an employer, be sure to follow-up a short time later to confirm that your material was received, to seek information about the timetable of the search, and, of course, to ask for an interview for the position.
 It doesn’t make any sense to invest all the time and effort in developing a solid list of job leads if you then let them slip away by not aggressively following-up each lead.
 Be professional (and not overbearing) in your follow-up, but also be persistent.
 You may want to consider developing a “follow-up log” to keep track of each job lead and the dates you followed up with each (including the name(s) of the person(s) you spoke with.

 Finally, be sure that you have a solid (if not spectacular) and professional job-search package that includes a cover letter (each tailored to the specific job and employer) and a resume (focused sharply on your qualifications and accomplishments).
-You can get the necessary help and assistance you need in these sections of Quintessential Careers:
+You can get the necessary help and assistance you need here:

 Maximize your career and job-search knowledge and skills!
 Take advantage of The Quintessential Careers Content Index, which enables site visitors to locate articles, tutorials, quizzes, and worksheets in 35 career, college, job-search topic areas.